Transfer Student Financial Aid & Scholarships

 - Visual Performing Arts Scholarships are available to artistically talented students.

-You can apply for scholarships between October & March every year.
-Transfer students can apply from October & May.
+You can apply for scholarships beginning October 1st through March 1st every year.
+Transfer students can apply beginning October 1st through May 15th every year.

 Special Information for Transfer Students